rafaqz/citation.vim/README.md

 Citation.vim imports Zotero databases or exported bibtex/biblatex files.
 It can insert keys and many other fields, open attached pdfs and urls.

-Citation.vim allows you to creeate a workflow from a single document.
-You can open referenced pdfs or url directly from citations, and view all citation details, notes and abstracts within vim.
+Citation.vim allows you to create a workflow from within your documents.
+You can open referenced pdfs or url directly from citations, and view all citation details, notes and abstracts within vim or nvim.
 You can also use Zoteros full-text search to pre-filter items based on attachment text.

 ![Citation.vim screenshot](screenshot.png?raw=true "Citation.vim screenshot")

 Many thanks to termoshtt for unite-bibtex and smathot for gnotero and LibZotero code.

-_Warning: the concept of this plugin fundamentally a hack.
-It uses Zotero databases in ways they not designed to be used (in the name of brute speed and unmatched utility, of course), and bibtex/biblatex files that are fundamentally, er, problematic in terms of their structural consistency.
-This plugin should work for Zotero 5 or biblatex files in vim with python 2 or 3 on Linux, in English, I test the hell out that setup and use it most days.
+_Warning: the concept of this plugin is fundamentally a hack.
+It uses Zotero databases in ways they not intended to be used (in the name of brute speed and unmatched utility, of course), and bibtex/biblatex files that are problematic in terms of their structural consistency.
+This plugin should work for Zotero 5 or biblatex files in vim with python 2 or 3 on Linux, in English.
+I test the hell out that setup and use it most days.
 Other setups may work fine, or they may break.
-The combinations of possible problems are yuuge and practically untestable (cygwin? asian scripts? different bibtex formats for some reason? zotero database changes? errors in your custom variables? you get the picture)._

-If you have a problem, make an issue on github and include the error output from vim.
+If you have problems, please open an issue on github and include the error output from vim.

 ### Sources